 In addition to <copy> specifications, other extensibility data manipulation elements MAY be included in an assign activity, inside an <extensibleAssign> element.
-The extensible assign elements MUST belong to a namespace different from the WS-BPEL namespace.
-Note also that the <extensibleAssign> element does not allow standard extensibility.
+The extensibility data manipulation elements MUST belong to a namespace different from the WS-BPEL namespace.

 An optional validate attribute can be used with the assign activity.
 When validate is set to "yes", it can be seen as a convenient marco of a combination of assign and validate activities.
 With validate="yes", the assign activity will validate all the variables being modified by the activity.
 E.g. variables being referenced in the to-specs.